unionlabs/goblinbook/src/light-clients/ethereum.md

         )
 ```

-Now we have the `aggregate_pubkey` for the committee, as well as verified that enough members have signed.
+Now we have the `aggregate_pubkey` for the committee, as well as verifying that enough members have signed.
 Notice that to obtain the sync committee public keys, we used `self.current_sync_committee`.
 This is set during initialization, and later updated in our `update` function.

 Next we have to construct the digest (what has been signed) before we verify the aggregated signature.
-If we didn't compute the digest ourselfs, but obtained it from the block, then the caller could fraudelenty pass a correct digest, but have other values in the block altered.
+If we didn't compute the digest ourselves, but obtained it from the block, then the caller could fraudulently pass a correct digest, but have other values in the block altered.

 ```python
     signing_root = self._compute_signing_root(block)